faizr93/3D-Graphic-Renderer-Raylib/README.md

 ## Notes:
 Make sure to check the official raylib quickstart documentation and github for more information on how to build this game...
+Raylib and Raylib-cpp wrapper are included.

 # License
-Code for reviewing purposes only, forks are disallowed.
+Code for review purposes only, forks are not allowed.